SUPPORT THE GREATER MAPLE VALLEY COMMUNITY CENTER

 Bartell Drugs joined the eScrip family of merchants.
 You can visit any of the 58 Bartell Drug stores in the Puget Sound area and ask for their 'B Caring Card.'
 Receive your 'B Caring Card' and register to support our group right at the checkout stand.
 It takes just a minute to receive your free card.
 After that, up to 4% of your qualifying purchases will be contributed to our group.
 Present your card each time you shop, or if you forget it at home, you will be able to enter a phone number.

 These past few months have been tough around our country.
-Hurricanes, fires and floods have hit us again and again.
+Hurricanes, fires, floods and the COVID pandemic have hit us again and again.
 It’s always been in our national DNA to step up and help in these types of situations and now is no different.
 If you’ve reached out to assist the victims of these natural disasters – thank You!

 As tragic as these events have been, it’s important to remember that we have some truly pressing needs right here in our own community.
 Many of these needs, if left unmet, can and do result in tragic consequences.